angchester/DSA4262_2510_cookbooked/README.md

 s3://sg-nex-data/data/processed_data/m6Anet/<FOLDER_NAME>/data.json \
 data/<FOLDER_NAME>.json
 ```
 Replace `<FOLDER_NAME>` with the specific dataset folder name.
-The first path is the remote S3 location while the second path is to save the data into `/data` folder.
+The first path is the remote S3 location while the second path save the data into the local `/data` folder.

 **_Example of predicting SGNex data_**